tymyrddin/purple/source/docs/risk-management/asset-identification.md

 ## The exercise

 Identify what your organisation depends on to deliver its services.
-Not everything, just what actually matters.
-The constraint is important: risk management that attempts to cover everything covers nothing well.
+Not everything, just what is actually load-bearing.
+The constraint is the point: risk management that attempts to cover everything covers nothing well.

 Step 1: Brainstorm assets (10 minutes)